 Step 1: Engaging the Creditor Directly

-The only way to remove the recent late payment from the credit report is by getting the original creditor to agree to remove the late payment.
+Unless you’re a victim of fraud and or identity theft, the only way to remove the recent late payment from the credit report is by getting the original creditor to agree to remove the late payment.
 The simple first step is to call the creditor and ask for a goodwill removal of the late payment.
 Simply tell them this was an oversight and you had the funds to pay them.
 Do NOT tell them you did not receive the statement, as they will then conduct their own investigation and if the statement was not returned to them as undeliverable, they will deem your dispute frivolous.
 Do NOT dispute the item with the creditor unless you are sure this was a mistake by the creditor.
 Simply ask for a goodwill removal of the late.
 If they agree to remove the late, ask them to send you a letter stating they are removing the late payment from the credit report.
 Clarify that you want the late payment removed from the credit report and that you are not referring to the late payment penalty fee that may have incurred.
 Normally if the creditor agrees to remove the late payment they will themselves update the account history on the credit report.
 The likes of Bank of America, Chase and Wells Fargo often update accounts within a couple of weeks.

 Additionally, I’ve found that credit cards like Amazon/Synchrony Bank, Macy’s Credit, Gap Store Cards, Nordstroms are more likely to bow to goodwill request.
 On the contrary, big banks and credit card companies, like Capital One, US Bank are less likely to make goodwill adjustments.
 Either way, if the goodwill request does not work, do not get disheartened and move on to the next step: